 You can view a list of all context-sensitive Help (CSH) identifiers that have been created in your project but have not yet been assigned.
 You can double-click a row to open the Flare header file.
-For more information, see the Flare CSH Guide or the Flare online Help.
+For more information, see the CSH Guide or the Help system.